Academics associated with project:

 - Melanie Lombard (Urban Studies and Planning, University of Sheffield)

 - Sara Gonzalez (School of Geography, University of Leeds)

 - Michael Janoschka (School of Geography, University of Leeds)

 - Thea Pitman (School of Languages, Cultures and Societies, University of Leeds)

 - Nicolas Salazar Sutil (School of Performance and Cultural Industries, University of Leeds)

 - Maria Eugenia Giraudo (IGDC, University of York)

-- Jean Grugel (Department of Politics, University of York)
+- Jean Grugel (Department of Politics and International Relations, University of York)

 - Joshua Kirshner (Department of Environment and Geography, University of York)

 External Collaborators: University of Sheffield, University of Leeds